 Within hours of the death of Justice Scalia, who led the Roberts court’s conservative wing for more than three decades, Senate Republicans pledged to refuse to hold a hearing on any nominee President Obama offers for the vacancy — despite their clear constitutional duty to do so, and despite the fact that the president has yet to select a candidate for the job.

-Scalia’s vacancy gives President Obama a rare opportunity to shift the political balance of the court, and the president is currently considering a handful of relatively new federal judges with very limited judicial records — from which any discernible guiding ideological preferences are difficult to extrapolate — as part of a strategy to overcome entrenched Republican recalcitrance in the Senate, according to The Washington Post.
+Scalia’s vacancy gives President Obama a rare opportunity to shift the political balance of the court, and the president is currently considering a handful of relatively new federal judges with very limited judicial records as part of a strategy to overcome entrenched Republican recalcitrance in the Senate, according to The Washington Post.
 Even a moderate candidate could significantly shift the balance of the court toward a more liberal orientation.

-But as the president continues to interview potential candidates in order to fill the vacancy, many advocates and activists are scrutinizing the list’s limited jurisprudence for any clues into the judges’ positions on issues ranging from reproductive justice to voting rights to their views on increased gun control measures.
+As the president continues to interview potential candidates in order to fill the vacancy, many advocates and activists are scrutinizing the list’s limited jurisprudence for any clues into the judges’ positions on issues ranging from reproductive justice, to voting rights, to their views on increased gun control measures.

 But how does the president’s list of potential nominees stack up in regard to campaign finance reform and the possibility of overturning the Citizens United v.
 Federal Election Commission decision of 2010?
-It’s a key test that both Democratic presidential candidates, Bernie Sanders and Hillary Clinton, have said they would use to select a potential Supreme Court nominee during an election year in which the issue has become central to both Republicans’ and Democrats’ presidential campaigns.
+It’s a key test that both Democratic presidential candidates, Sen. Bernie Sanders (I-Vermont) and former Secretary of State Hillary Clinton, have said they would use to select a potential Supreme Court nominee during an election year in which the issue has become central to both Republicans’ and Democrats’ presidential campaigns.

 According to Scott Greytak, who is counsel for the campaign finance reform advocacy group Free Speech for People, Garland’s record on campaign finance is somewhat mixed.

-Srinivasan has also favored increased disclosure rules, siding with a three-judge panel in 2014 that rejected the meat industry’s First Amendment challenge to the US Department of Agriculture’s (USDA) country-of-origin labeling requirement, and writing the dissent last year in a 2-1 decision striking down a “conflict minerals” rule.
+Srinivasan has also favored increased disclosure rules, siding with a three-judge panel in 2014 that rejected the meat industry’s First Amendment challenge to the U.S. Department of Agriculture’s (USDA) country-of-origin labeling requirement, and writing the dissent last year in a two-to-one decision striking down a conflict minerals rule.
 The majority held that the First Amendment prohibited a Securities and Exchange Commission regulation requiring publicly traded companies to disclosure whether their products used minerals that funded warfare in the Democratic Republic of Congo.